 - The Hobbit trilogy:

 - In The Hobbit: An Unexpected Journey Gandalf mentions two Blue Wizards, but adds that he forgot their names.
-This is a clever cop-out of a potential lawsuit, as their names were mentioned by J. R. R. Tolkien, in the books which Warner Brothers has no legal right to use.
+This is a clever cop-out of a potential lawsuit, as their names were mentioned in Unfinished Tales, a book which Warner Brothers has no legal right to use.

 - In a reverse of the comics example, The Avengers (2012) was renamed to the rather clunky Marvel Avengers Assemble in the UK to avoid confusion with the home-grown TV show.

 - This was obviously the plan with The Wild World of Batwoman, trying to cash in on the popularity of Batman.
 DC got wise to it and, for the longest time, it was renamed "I Was A Teenage Vampire" and had an extra scene added to reveal that the girls were "synthetic vampires".
 Years later, DC didn't really give two shits about this film and, by the time it showed up on Mystery Science Theater 3000, it was restored to its old title.

 - Angry Video Game Nerd: The Movie is about the Nerd investigating the story behind the infamous Atari 2600 game, E.T. the Extra-Terrestrial.
 Except in the film, the game is presented as "EeeTee: The Extra-Special Alien".
 The review at the end of the movie was later released as an episode of the original show, with the EeeTee presentation removed and the real game being shown.